jcaputo-os/docs-thunkable-com/push-notifications-by-one-signal.md

 ## Sign up with One Signal

 One Signal is a free service that supports unlimited devices and notifications.
-They make money by selling your users' data to 3rd parties.

 * Go to [One Signal](https://onesignal.com/) and sign up for an account